 How Dry Needling Works

-In activating a trigger point, and forcing localized blood flow and muscle relaxation, dry needling:
+When activating a trigger point and forcing localized blood flow and muscle relaxation, dry needling:

 - Reduces pain by diverting the pain signal away from the spinal cord.

 - Help ‘reprogram’ the area to restore natural muscle activation patterns.

 - Improves range of motion.